 Baby pink – pink pitaya or beet juice (don’t worry, you won’t taste the beet!)

 Berries are also great for different shades of pink.

-Mix 2 cups of unsweetened shredded coconut with 1 cup of coconut milk in a food processor or by hand.
+Mix the unsweetened shredded coconut with the coconut milk in a food processor or by hand.

-Add 2 tbsp of virgin coconut oil and maple syrup or coconut nectar as a sweetener.
+Add the coconut oil and maple syrup or coconut nectar and mix all well.

-Divide the coconut mixture into separate bowls and mix in the natural food coloring (1 tsp – 1 tbsp depending on the color intensity you want)
+Divide the coconut mixture into separate bowls and mix in the natural food coloring.
+You will need between 1 tsp – 1 tbsp depending on the color intensity you want.